isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

     :moneybag: Get your money's worth : Unlike competitors, WebSSH **PRO** isn't a subscription model app.
 No hidden costs.
 You buy it for **lifetime** with regular updates for **FREE**!

-??? abstract "Student and educator discounts"
+??? tip "Student and educator discounts"
-    Students and educators can qualify for a discount on WebSSH PRO.
+    Students and educators are the backbone of our tech community.
+Whether you're learning system administration, teaching others, or managing school infrastructure, I want to make sure WebSSH **PRO** is accessible to you.

-    Please [contact me](/documentation/contact-me/) for more details and the redeem link for the discount.
+    [Contact me](/documentation/contact-me/) for details and your discount redemption link.

+??? danger "It's too expensive!"
+    Since 2012, WebSSH has been sustained and maintained as an indie app supported by a one-time purchase, with regular monthly updates provided for **FREE** — and I want to keep it that way.
+Unlike competitors, there's no subscription model or hidden costs.

+    If you think the price is too high, please consider the effort I put into making WebSSH an awesome sysadmin tool for you.
+The price supports ongoing development and maintenance of the app.

+    If you still can't afford it, you can continue using the **FREE** version, which is already very generous compared to competitors, or contact me to discuss a promotional code :)

 ## FREE vs PRO
 | Main Features | FREE | PRO |